 There are several meanings to the term non-duality.
 I’ve already covered one of them in my four part series refuting the external world – Consciousness is all there is.
 Another aspect of the term is that our experience is non-dual.
-This means that the triad of perceiver, act of perception and object perceived isn’t part of our direct experience.
-It is a product of thought.
-A mind superimposition, not only giving rise to the sense of the world being independent of me, but the sense of me as the perceiver of that world, and thus the separation between us.
+This means that the triad of perceiver, act of perception and object perceived isn’t part of our direct experience, but is a product of thought; a mind-made superimposition, not only giving rise to the sense of the world being independent of me, but the sense of me as the perceiver of that world, and thus the separation between us.

 Consciousness is not a thing.
 It would be more accurate to think of it as a verb.
 Consciousness is not the perceiving of phenomena, but it is the phenomena itself.
 Or rather, there is actually no phenomena, but only perceiving.
 Perceiving is what consciousness is.
 Confusing?
 Read further.

 What is seeing?
 Our usual understanding of seeing includes three aspects.
 There’s the seer of course, which is me, then there’s the act of seeing, which is a faculty of myself, and finally there’s the object seen, which has independent existence of me.
 But upon close examination, we realize that what’s actually given in the direct experience is nothing but patterns of color.
 There are never any objects seen, nor is there a perceiver given in direct experience.

 The visual objects of our experience aren’t actually objects until we think of them as such.
 An ever-changing field of patterns of color is divided by thought into a multitude of objects.
 We think that objects are given in direct experience, but all that we are really seeing are colors.

 But what is color?
 There is actually no separation between the seeing and the colors, but to realize this we need to examine the notion of color (which we think of as “the seen”) and the notion of seeing.